 We mentioned the efficiency of the HEPA filter and it is naturally towards this type of material that we turned.
 The choice to use certified filters that meet the EN1822 standard to ensure real efficiency on fine particles naturally imposed itself.

 The filters are tested for their overall efficiency (average performance of the entire filter) and for their local efficiency (performance at different points on the filter surface, except for HEPA filters).
-We quickly determined that we wanted to use a minimum of a HEPA13 filter to ensure very high efficiency with regard to nanoparticles.
+We quickly determined that we wanted to use a minimum HEPA13 filter to ensure very high efficiency regarding nanoparticles.

 HEPA filters were set aside due to their limited performance and the lack of local value testing.
-According to CNRS recommendations, HEPA filters are designated to provide effective protection during 3D printing.
+According to INRS recommendations, HEPA filters are designated to provide effective protection during 3D printing.

-Thus, the decision would come down to between the HEPA 13 and HEPA 14 filters.
+Thus, the decision would come down to between HEPA 13 and HEPA 14 filters.

 A HEPA filter can be made with pleats to increase the filter surface area.
 A larger filter surface area reduces air resistance and increases the filter’s lifespan.